Republic of Vietnam National Police: Weapons and equipment

 The CSQG was lightly armed by military standards, but heavily armed by conventional police standards.
-Initially, most of its weaponry was surplus World War II/Korean War-vintage.
+Initially, most of its weaponry was surplus French and U.S. World War II/Korean War-vintage.
 From 1969, rifles, carbines and submachine guns began to be replaced by assault rifles and although the latter became the CSQG's primary weapon, it never displaced entirely the earlier weaponry.
 Police units had no crew-served weapon systems such as mortars or any other indirect fire weapons.